garrandall/popular-music-data/tracks/-come--round-here--i-m-the-one-you-need-the-miracles.md

 Now I may not be the one you want
 Oh But I know I'm the one you need
 Said I may not be the one you want
-Ooh but I know I'm the one you need
+Oh but I know I'm the one you need

 Your life stands still the minute he goes
 You count the hours just hoping he shows